Elin Jones: Llywydd

-In June 2021, Jones attempted to ban Members of the Senedd from displaying flags in their offices.
+In June 2021, Jones attempted to ban Members of the Senedd from displaying flags in their offices during video calls.

-In the 2026 Senedd election, she will be a candidate in the Ceredigion Penfro constituency.
+In the 2026 Senedd election, following reforms of the Senedd electoral system, Jones was elected as candidate in the newly established Ceredigion Penfro constituency.

+Following the election, she stepped down as Llywydd and was appointed Cabinet Minister for Finance in the new ap Iorwerth government.